3bit-techs/vvpctl/README.md

   -r, --rollback        Must be used in conjunction with apply, rollback a
                         deployment to its previous state if the update action failed
+  --rollback-time ROLLBACK_TIME
+                        Used in conjunction with rollback, the length of time in seconds to wait before checking the deployment for a Failing Status
   -o OUTPUT, --output OUTPUT
                         Must be used in conjunction with apply or create, output the installed deployment to disk